Proxying cross-domain requests using Symfony 2

 }

-This step is a bit tricky.
+This step is a bit more involved.

 $restUrl = $request->request->get('restUrl'); // Your target url on remote server